-The next four years can be the best years of your teen’s life.
-Yet, we suggest that you start now to make your plan.
+Are you ready for a big adventure?
+We hope so – because the next four years can be the best years of your teen’s life.
+But, we do suggest that you start now to make your plan.
 There are a lot of “firsts” that will happen for you and your high schooler over the next few years and just so you don’t forget anything making a plan helps to keep it stress-free.

 - Research your state homeschool laws and fulfill their requirements